-- Research Teaching Synergies
+Research Teaching Synergies

 The staff responsible for the program are internationally recognized experts in their areas who publish widely in highly ranked journals and work frequently with international collaborators.
-The teaching is informed by their ongoing research agendas, and there are adequate opportunities for students to engage in research.
-Parts of the program are strongly supported by the CAT lab.
-We note with enthusiasm the CAT lab initiative in creating opportunities for interaction between students at all levels (BA, MA, PhD), language professionals (e.g. speech therapists, language teachers), and language researchers both in Cyprus and abroad.
+The teaching is informed by their ongoing research agendas.
+Some of the students pursue projects that are linked to the CAT lab, and we note the potential of this facility to enhance students' integration into research networks.